sohanrai09/new-blog/content/posts/robot-framework-3.md

   save_cfg: True
   save_format: set
 ```
 First `dictionary` from the variables file, `device`, has the details needed to login to the device.
 As in my previous posts, I will be using Junos PyEz to interact with the device.
-Dictionary named `configure` has the parameters for configuration change, I will go through what exactly will be configured in later sections.
+Dictionary named `configure` has the parameters required for configuration change, I will go through what exactly will be configured in later sections.

 ### Resource